Video: Trends in Industrial and Flex Properties: Value and Lending

 Yonah Sturmwind of Alliant Credit Union gets right to the heart of what makes an industrial or flex property a good candidate for a loan.

-Register to watch this brief interview with REBusinessOnline and hear about demand and value in this increasingly popular asset class.
+with REBusinessOnline and hear about demand and value in this increasingly popular asset class.

 Changing building needs, cold storage demand, underwriting metrics and forecasts related to market appetite for industrial and flex are all covered in this brief and informative discussion.